Handyman contractors in

 Permit Requirements

-Troy requires permits for electrical, plumbing, and structural work.
-Minor repairs, painting, and fixture replacements typically exempt.
+Troy requires permits for electrical work, plumbing alterations, structural changes, and HVAC modifications.
+Minor repairs, painting, and basic installations typically exempt.
 Permit fees range $50-200.
-Submit applications through Troy Building Department.
+Applications submitted through Troy Building Department.

 Inspection Schedule

-Electrical and plumbing work requires rough-in and final inspections.
-Structural modifications need plan review and multiple inspections.
-Schedule 48 hours in advance through Troy Building Department.
+Electrical work requires rough-in and final inspections.
+Plumbing requires pressure test and final.
+Structural work needs framing and final inspections.
+Schedule inspections 24 hours in advance through Troy Building Department.

 Insurance Minimums